Emily Lawless: Biography

 She was born at Lyons House below Lyons Hill, Ardclough, County Kildare.
 She spent part of her childhood with the Kirwans of Castle Hackett, County Galway, her mother's family, and drew on West of Ireland themes for many of her works.
 Her grandfather was Valentine Lawless, a member of the United Irishmen and son of a convert from Catholicism to the Church of Ireland.
 Her father was Edward Lawless, 3rd Baron Cloncurry (d.
-1896), thus giving her the title of "The Honourable".
+1869), thus giving her the title of "The Honourable".
 The death of her father when she was a girl plunged the family into financial difficulties which, compounded by her lack of access to family assets as a woman, meant that she relied on income from her books.

 Emily had five brothers and three sisters.
 Her brother Edward Lawless, who inherited the family home, was a landowner with strong Unionist opinions, a policy of not employing Roman Catholics in any position in his household, and chairman of the Property Defence Association set up in 1880 to oppose the Land League and "uphold the rights of property against organised combination to defraud".
 Emily Lawless was not in good terms with her brother Edward.
 The prominent Anglo-Irish unionist and later nationalist, Home Rule politician Horace Plunkett was a cousin.
 Lord Castletown, Bernard FitzPatrick, 2nd Baron Castletown was also a cousin.

 According to Betty Webb Brewer, writing in 1983 for the journal of the Irish American Cultural Institute, Éire/Ireland: "An unflagging unionist, she recognised the rich literary potential in the native tradition and wrote novels with peasant heroes and heroines, Lawless depicted with equal sympathy the Anglo-Irish landholders."
 This is the prevalent view of Lawless, yet she unequivocally referred to her Irish "patriotism", and her unshakeable love of Ireland, and several of her short stories denounce the inequalities brought about by colonialism and landlordism in Ireland.
 W.B.Yeats wrote scathingly about Lawless's supposed stereotyping of Irish peasants, and his views later contributed to the neglect of her work.
-Similarly, her initial opposition to female suffrage has been often read as an anti-feminist position (rather than a 'feminism of difference'), yet much of her work makes a strong case for female autonomy, in financial and creative terms, and Lawless was a noted and popular writer in the 'New Woman' movement which swept English fiction and journalism in the late nineteenth century.
-It has been speculated that she may have been lesbian and that Lady Sarah Spencer, dedicatee of A Garden Diary (1901) was her life-partner.
-She died at Gomshall, Surrey.
+Similarly, her initial opposition to female suffrage has been often read as an anti-feminist position (rather than a "feminism of difference"), yet much of her work makes a strong case for female autonomy, in financial and creative terms, and Lawless was a noted and popular writer in the "New Woman" movement which swept English fiction and journalism in the late nineteenth century.
+Beginning in 1911, she lived with Lady Sarah Spencer, dedicatee of A Garden Diary (1901), at a house named Hazelhatch in Gomshall, Surrey.
+Lawless died at Gomshall on 19 October 1913.

 She occasionally wrote under the pen name "Edith Lytton".

 Some archival material pertaining to Emily Lawless is held in Marsh's Library, Dublin.